fssa-batch3/mathivanan.pachiyappan__web_project/README.md

         a.
 Navigate to the Edit profile page.
         b.
 See the user details name and email and add additional details dob, country, designation, tags and bio.
         c.
 Click the "Save Profile" button.
+Note : You don't access to select and store images from your local drive for Profile background image and Profile image.
    * Expected Result:
      * The user is redirected to the User profile page.